-Seahawks notes: Pete Carroll wants Chris Carson to stay in 2021 but says, ‘He’ll look out for himself’
+Seahawks notes: Pete Carroll wants Chris Carson to stay; Luke Willson returns; Packers claim ‘Snacks’ Harrison

 One option could be a franchise or transition tag on Carson.
 Neither would be a long-term solution, but both would mean a significant payday for Carson.
 Joel Corry of CBSSports.com estimated this week that the franchise tag number for running backs could be $8.3 million in 2021.
 Carson is making $2.1 million this year.

-But the Seahawks rarely use the tag, and it provides no salary-cap flexibility in a year when Seattle will have a number of offseason challenges, such as likely trying to sign Jamal Adams to a long-term contract, what to do about other free agents such as Shaquill Griffin and K.J.
-Wright and whether to keep Carlos Dunlap and his $14.1 million cap hit.
+But the Seahawks rarely use the tag, and it provides no salary-cap flexibility in a year they will have a number of offseason challenges.

+They likely will try to sign safety Jamal Adams to a long-term contract.
+They will have to make decisions on other free agents such as cornerback Shaquill Griffin and linebacker K.J.
+Wright, determine whether to keep defensive end Carlos Dunlap, who has $14.1 million salary-cap hit in 2021.

 Seattle is listed as having just under $18 million in cap space for 2021, according to OvertheCap.com.

-There’s also the matter that the free agent market has not been overly kind to running backs of late (with a few obvious exceptions) with teams often thinking they can find a suitable one without breaking the bank (among other running backs scheduled to be free agents are Arizona’s Kenyan Drake, Atlanta’s Todd Gurley and Tampa Bay’s Leonard Fournette as well as Seahawk Carlos Hyde).
+The free-agent market has not been overly kind to running backs of late, with a few exceptions.
+Teams often believe they can find a suitable running back without breaking the bank.
+Among the running backs scheduled to be free agents are Arizona’s Kenyan Drake, Atlanta’s Todd Gurley, Tampa Bay’s Leonard Fournette as well as the Seahawks’ Carlos Hyde.

-“I think Chris is really one of us, and he’s fit into the program great,’’ Carroll said Wednesday.
+“I think Chris is really one of us, and he’s fit into the program great,” Carroll said Wednesday.

-Whether he stays one of the Seahawks could be greatly influenced by the next few weeks.
+Whether he remains one of the Seahawks could be greatly influenced by the next few weeks.

 Willson joins practice squad

-As became expected on Tuesday when Seattle created two openings on its practice squad, the Seahawks on Wednesday re-signed veteran tight end Luke Willson and linebacker Ray-Ray Armstrong to the squad.
+As expected Tuesday when they created two openings on their practice squad, the Seahawks on Wednesday re-signed veteran tight end Luke Willson and linebacker Ray-Ray Armstrong.

-The NFL this week announced that there will be no limit on how often a player can be elevated from the practiced squad during the playoffs, meaning both could see action for Seattle in the postseason, and one reason the team brought them back.
+The NFL this week announced that there will be no limit on how often a player can be elevated from the practice squad during the playoffs.
+That means both could see action for Seattle in the postseason, and one reason the team brought them back.

-Willson played in five games earlier this year for Seattle without making a catch, then after being waived as picked up by Baltimore and played in three games for the Ravens with one catch for 12 yards before being waived again.
+Willson played in five games this year for Seattle without making a catch.
+After being waived he was picked up by Baltimore and played in three games for the Ravens with one catch for 12 yards before being waived again.

 Notes

 - Carroll said second-year safety Marquise Blair is doing well in recovery from an ACL injury suffered in September.
-“It’s not going to be any problems for him getting back as far as everything I heard,’’ Carroll said.
+“It’s not going to be any problems for him getting back as far as everything I heard,” Carroll said.

-- Carroll said the season is likely over for receiver Phillip Dorsett, who signed as a free agent in the spring and not has not played all year due to a foot injury that required surgery.
-Carroll had previously indicated there might be a chance for Dorsett to return at some point this year.
-“I don’t think Phillip is going to make it,’’ Carroll said.
-“I hate to cut him out, if we were fortunate to be playing a month from now ….
-He’s busting it.
-He’s doing a lot of good stuff, but it’s going to be a haul for him to make it back.’’
+- Carroll said the season is likely over for receiver Phillip Dorsett, who signed as a free agent in the spring and not has not played because of foot surgery.
+Carroll had indicated Dorsett could to return this year.
+“I don’t think Phillip is going to make it,” Carroll said.
+“I hate to cut him out, if we were fortunate to be playing a month from now. … He’s busting it.
+He’s doing a lot of good stuff, but it’s going to be a haul for him to make it back.”

 - Six Seahawks sat out practice Wednesday: Hyde (illness), running back DeeJay Dallas (ankle), defensive backs Jayson Stanley (hamstring) and Damarious Randall (foot), guard Mike Iupati (neck) and tight end Greg Olsen (foot).
 Carson and Dunlap were among six who were limited.
 The others were offensive tackles Duane Brown (knee) and Brandon Shell (ankle), defensive tackle Jarran Reed (chest) and safety Ryan Neal (hip).